Author Archives: Jenny Hwang

 2024- 2025 Test Optional Colleges and Score Reporting Policies

-The list contains the testing policies and requirements that began to change in 2020.
-Since then, some colleges have extended their test-optional policies, while others have reinstated testing requirements.
-These policies primarily focus on ACT and SAT standardized tests for first-year U.S. undergraduate applicants.
+The list contains current testing policies and requirements that began to change in 2020.
+Since then, some colleges have extended their test-optional policies, while a number of others have reinstated mandatory testing requirements.
+These policies focus on SAT and ACT standardized tests for first-year undergraduate applicants to colleges and universities in the United States.

-Use this as a guide and confirm specific requirements for the colleges on your list.
+Use this as a guide to confirm specific requirements for the colleges on your list.

 This list was last updated in March 2024.